runtimeverification/rv-predict/README.md

     rv-predict -h -v

-As this list is subject to evolution, we refrain from listing all these options here.
+As this list is always evolving, we refrain from listing all these options here.
 However, we would like to mention `--smtlib1` which instructs RV-Predict to format SMT queries in the SMT-LIB v1.2 language and use Yices (`yices-smt`) to check them.